StarCompliance Appoints Stuart Breslow as New Board Member

-StarCompliance ("Star"), a leading provider of employee compliance solutions to the financial services industry, announced the appointment of Stuart Breslow as its newest board member.
+Rockville, Md., Feb.
+1, 2022 /PRNewswire/ -- StarCompliance ("Star"), a leading provider of compliance technology solutions to the financial services industry, announced the appointment of Stuart Breslow as its new board member.

-Breslow brings unparalleled experience in the compliance industry having served as the Global Chief Compliance Officer at Morgan Stanley, a Partner in McKinsey's Risk Practice and a Managing Director leading Google Cloud's financial service vertical.
-At Morgan Stanley, his career spanned the Firm's evolution from an institutional investment bank to a diversified institutional and retail financial services provider to a financial holding company regulated by the Fed and OCC.
-Breslow was responsible for all aspects of Morgan Stanley's global compliance program (including financial crime) and innovatively evolved the program to be proactive, forward-looking, and focused on risk identification and measurement.
-Breslow was also the first Global Head of Compliance for Credit Suisse First Boston (now Credit Suisse), where he created a globally integrated and coordinated compliance program.
-His complete professional history is here.
+Breslow comes from McKinsey & Co., where he is currently a senior advisor for the firm's clients and where he played a key role in establishing its risk governance program.
+He brings extensive experience in the compliance industry, having previously served as the Global Chief Compliance Officer at Morgan Stanley, where he was responsible for its global Compliance program.
+In that role, his duties included overseeing financial crimes during the company's evolution from an investment bank and asset manager to a diversified financial services provider to a financial holding company regulated by the Federal Reserve and the Office of the Comptroller of the Currency.

+Breslow also held the role of the first global head of Compliance for Credit Suisse First Boston (CSFB), where he was a core member of the senior management team that reorganized CSFB in response to significant regulatory concerns.

-"Stuart is an incredible addition to Star's board of directors with his extensive experience managing large, complex global financial institutions," said Star CEO Jennifer Sun.
-"Stuart truly understands the demands of the Chief Compliance Officer — the challenges they face, the constantly changing regulatory landscape, and the rigor of the job.
-His expertise in emerging regulations and financial markets is unmatched, and we're excited at the prospect of learning from him."
+"Stuart will be an incredible addition to Star's board of directors with his extensive experience managing large, complex global financial institutions and relationships," said Star CEO Jennifer Sun.
+"Stuart truly understands the demands of the chief compliance officer — their challenges, how regulations change, the rigor of the job.
+His expertise in emerging regulations and financial markets is unmatched as he's spent his entire career in compliance."

-The COVID pandemic brought an explosion of activity in the employee compliance industry on a global scale as people began taking a greater interest in securities trading from the comfort of their homes.
-Complex regulations and demand for faster turnarounds put compliance teams in situations where they must choose between compliance confidence and frictionless experience for their employees.
-In these uncertain and ever-changing times, Star aims to provide the best resources possible to its clients through its robust and reliable employee compliance platform.
-By leveraging the knowledge and deep expertise of industry leaders like Breslow, who has more than 30 years of experience leading change across global financial institutions, Star is well-positioned to support its clients now, and into the future.
+Given new laws and regulations accompanying the recent rise of remote work, chief compliance officers are prioritizing employee compliance at the individual employee level and at both the company and market levels more than ever.
+Chief compliance officers face an increasing number of challenges due to ever-changing regulations, multi-jurisdictional complexity, and regulatory bodies are not letting up.
+Plus, chief compliance officers and direct line managers are held accountable to the same level as companies and individual employees for the first time.
+As the role of the chief compliance officer becomes more challenging, Star aims to provide the best resources possible to its clients through its robust and reliable employee compliance platform.
+By leveraging the knowledge and deep expertise of industry leaders like Breslow, who has more than 30 years of experience leading change across global financial institutions, Star is well-positioned to support its clients now and into the future of unknowns.

-"The Star team is pursuing an aggressive agenda in the employee compliance market," said Stuart Breslow, newly appointed member of the StarCompliance board of directors.
-"I'm excited to take part by sharing my expertise and skills as a former chief compliance officer with Star to help navigate the regulatory landscape, provide insights and advice, foster the organization's growth, and most importantly—support the clients they serve around the globe."
+"The Star team is taking incredible initiatives in the employee compliance market," said Stuart Breslow, newly appointed member of the StarCompliance board of directors.
+"I'm excited to take part by leveraging my expertise and skills as a chief compliance officer to help Star navigate the regulatory landscape, provide insights and advice on key decisions, grow Star's business initiatives, and help clients around the globe."

 About StarCompliance